ncassidy/dispel/README.md

 8. From the "Main Menu", select the "Accounts" menu item and "Add Account" using the information obtained above.

-## How to setup one or more suspected Russian bot targets:
+## How to setup one or more suspected bot targets:
 1. Find a Russian Twitter bot that is actively participating on Twitter.
 Be sure to write their Twitter handle down.
 2. Start the Nyet application.
 ```bash